An object that defines configuration options for the dxRangeSelector widget.

 The maximum and minimum values of the field specified by the argumentField/dataSourceField property are used as the scale's start and end values.
 The major tick interval is determined automatically.
 You can also set the interval using the scale's majorTickInterval and minorTickInterval properties.

-Specifies the data source field that provides start and end values for the scale.
+Specifies the data source field that provides data for the scale.

 Use this property to initialize a scale with data from one of the data source's fields.
 Set the name of the required data source field to this property.

 If you need to perform specific actions when the widget has finished drawing itself, assign a callback function to the drawn option.
-When implementing this function, you can access the instance of the currently drawn widget using the function's parameter or the this object.
+When implementing this function, you can access the drawn widget using the function's parameter.